2011 - 2012 - 2013 - 2014 - 2015 - 2016 - 2017 - 2018 - 2019 - 2020 - 2021 - 2022 - headers

 @wynlim: yet how do we nurture more people capable of creating such content/formats?

-100 yrs of inventors messing around; followed by a @EdwardTufte / Euclid-like consolidator/teacher; then curriculum + community of practice.
+100 years of inventors messing around; followed by a @EdwardTufte/Euclid-like consolidator/teacher; then curriculum + community of practice.

 Step 1 requires a *medium* that makes it possible for many people to mess around and learn from each other.
 For infographics, that was print.